The Advantages of Joint Ventures for Small Businesses

 The key to getting the advantages of joint ventures working for your business is to identify another business or businesses that would benefit from the same project your business will benefit from.

 - The first step to creating a joint venture is to set your goals and decide what you want your joint venture to do.
 If you need help getting started with this, look at the four things a joint venture can do that I've listed at the beginning of this article, pick one, and then develop a goal that is as specific as possible.

 - Then it's time to look for the like-minded - people or firms that might be interested in the same goal or goals you want to pursue.
 Look in the business groups you already belong to, both in person and virtually.
 Use your social networking connections.
-Study business listings in the phone book or on websites and social media to find those that might share your goals.
+Study business listings on websites and social media to find those that might share your goals.
 Do some background research on potential candidates:

 - Do they have resources that complement yours?

 - Do they have a good reputation with customers and other businesses they may be involved with?